Summer Online Teaching Innovation Grant

 What kinds of course modalities are acceptable for a course in the pilot?

-While we expect that courses will feature asynchronous learning, we encourage some limited and intentional synchronous engagement, which both has pedagogical value and provides identity verification.
+While we expect that courses will feature asynchronous learning activities, we encourage some limited and intentional synchronous engagement, which both has pedagogical value and provides identity verification.

 What enrollment numbers can I expect in a course in the pilot?

 Summer courses are frequently smaller in size than their counterparts during the academic year.
-We will cap pilot course enrollment at twenty students, with priority given to matriculated A&S students.
-(Some courses may have a lower cap based on department/program policy.)
+We will typically cap pilot course enrollment at twenty students per section, with priority given to matriculated A&S students.
+(Some courses may have a lower/higher cap based on department/program policy.)
 Students from other divisions within WashU, visiting/non-degree students, and pre-college students may enroll as course eligibility and space allow.

 What is the tuition for a course in the pilot?